cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 		1. if it is equal to zero, then it is empy and so we don't need to print it
 		2. if it is not equal to zero then we "call the method" `print_no_zero` to print the content

->NOTE: the `ace` tool doesn't accept comments so you need to use this code:
+>NOTE: the `ace` tool doesn't accept comments so you need to use this code.

 ``` c
 _start: